ldfaiztt/ImageProcessing/ReadMe.txt

 The application wizard creates one document type and one view:

 ImageProcessingDoc.h, ImageProcessingDoc.cpp - the document
-    These files contain your CImageProcessingDoc class.
-Edit these files to add your special document data and to implement file saving and loading (via CImageProcessingDoc::Serialize).
+    These files contain your MyImageProcessingDoc class.
+Edit these files to add your special document data and to implement file saving and loading (via MyImageProcessingDoc::Serialize).
     The Document will have the following strings:
         File extension:      jpg;bmp;png
         File type ID:        ImageProcessing.Document